AMS-QF/TAQ-Data/README.md

 - Create a directory called `data` in the root directory of the repo

+- Create subdirectories called `raw_data` and `features` in the data directory of the repo

 - Create an .env file in the root directory of the repo with the following variables:

 ```